YoShibyl/My-FastGH3-Mods/README.md

 # Yoshibyl's mods for FastGH3
 [FastGH3](https://github.com/donnaken15/FastGH3) is a modified version of *Guitar Hero III* for PC that allows the user to quickly load and play custom song charts.
-Since version 1.1, it allows for loading QB mods, in the form of `*.qb.xen` files.
+In newer versions, it allows for loading QB mods, in the form of `*.qb.xen` files.

 ## How to install `.qb.xen` mods
 1. Open FastGH3's settings (Run `FastGH3.exe -settings` *or* the `settings.bat` file in the FastGH3 installation folder)